Mac App Store FAQ

 Unfortunately Apple currently provide no educational pricing system for the Mac App Store, so it is not possible to provide educational discounts if you buy from there.
 Instead, you should buy from us direct, where you will get a 15% discount - just choose the educational licence from our web store after clicking on "Buy Now" on our product page.

-The only way to buy from the Mac App Store is by paying full price - if you own 1.x, you cannot get 2.0 at the discounted price ($25 or free if you bought 1.x after 1st August 2010) from the App Store because it will not recognise you as a 1.x customer (the App Store currently has no concept of update pricing at all, in fact - we're really hoping that changes in the future).
-Instead, you should go to our upgrade store and buy from us direct - that way, you will get Scrivener 2.0 for the update price rather than the full price.
+The only way to buy from the Mac App Store is by paying full price - if you own 2.x, you cannot get 3 at the discounted price from the App Store because it will not recognise you as a 2.x customer (the App Store currently has no concept of update pricing at all, in fact - we're really hoping that changes in the future).
+Instead, please follow the directions on this webpage https://www.literatureandlatte.com/upgrade-to-scrivener-3-for-macos.

-At the time of writing, no, but we hope to change this very soon, as of Scrivener 2.0.6 in fact.
-The developer of MarsEdit has posted an ingenious way of having the non-Mac App Store version recognise a MAS-customer as a registered customer, so I hope that as of 2.0.6 App Store customers will be able to download public betas and bug fixes for testing should they want to, just as regular customers can already.
+Yes, you can do this.
+The developer of MarsEdit posted an ingenious way of having the non-Mac App Store version recognise a MAS-customer as a registered customer, so as of version 2.0.6 App Store customers have been able to download public betas and bug fixes for testing, just as regular customers.
 (Doing so would switch your version to the non-MAS version until you downloaded again from the App Store, though, so most users will never want to do this - this is purely for the technical-minded who want to try out bug fixes and betas.)

 I've got a coupon that I won from NaNoWriMo/ScriptFrenzy/somewhere - can I use it to get Scrivener from the Mac App Store?